Found yourself asking “How much is 100 Nectar Points worth?”

 How Much Do You Need To Spend To Get 100 Nectar Points?

-Most commonly Sainsbury’s, although I probably now recieve more Nectar points from the partnership the programme has with eBay than with Sainsbury’s (I find myself shopping for my groceries at Aldi which is significantly cheaper)
+Although I probably now receive more Nectar points from the partnership the programme has with eBay than with Sainsbury’s (I find myself shopping for my groceries at Aldi which is significantly cheaper)

 That’s because, for every £1 you spend, you get 1 Nectar Point.

 Remember, this will be on qualifying purchases only.
-Tobacco, lottery, newspapers etc… aren’t eligible for Nectar points.
+Tobacco, lottery, newspapers etc… are not eligible for Nectar point rewards.

 100 Nectar Points Equals